tsatria03/CookyCraze/docks/readme.txt

 The message shown to the player when this prize is revealed.

 Use %amount% as a placeholder for the awarded value.
 For coin prizes this is formatted as currency.
 For all others it is a plain number.
 Use %item% as a placeholder for the correctly pluralized item name.
-For example, 1 auto cooky or 5 auto cookies.
+For example, 1 auto cookie or 5 auto cookies.
 Not applicable to coin prizes.

 Game conclusion

-CookyCraze started as a simple cookie clicker and has grown into a full-featured idle game with automated production, minigames, achievements, a rank progression system, multiple save slots, and deep modding support.
+CookieCraze started as a simple cookie clicker and has grown into a full-featured idle game with automated production, minigames, achievements, a rank progression system, multiple save slots, and deep modding support.
 Every system in the game, from rank rewards to slot payouts to event effects, can be tuned or extended through the provided configuration files.

 Whether you are a player looking to understand the game better, or a modder building your own experience on top of it, we hope this document gives you everything you need to succeed in the baking industry.